1757 - British raid on Rochefort

 On September 22, with the absence of wind, the British fleet barely managed to advance between the Isles of Oléron and Ré.

 Early on September 23, the vanguard of the British fleet came in sight of the little Island of Aix at the mouth of the river leading up to Rochefort.
 Vice-Admiral Knowles with the Neptune (90), Magnanime (74), Barfleur (90), Torbay (74), Royal William (100), and two bombs, the Firedrake (12) and Infernal (8), attacked the works on Aix.
+These works were half-finished and were defended by 30 artillery pieces and 600 men of the Saint-Maixent Militia.
 Around noon, the Magnanime (74) as she approached the fort first received its fire (8 guns and 2 mortars).
 However, she continued to bear down on the fort and dropped her anchors within 40 meters of its walls.
 She then opened a devastating fire, well seconded by the Barfleur (90).
-In half an hour the position surrendered, the Saint-Maixent Militia becoming prisoners of war.
-It was taken possession of, and the defences were later destroyed.
+In half an hour the position surrendered, the militiamen becoming prisoners of war.
+The island was taken possession and soon became “a most shocking scene of devastation, even the church was suffered to be pillaged.”
+The defensive works of the island were later destroyed.
 In the meantime vessels were sent to reconnoitre, and to sound for a suitable place of disembarkation on the mainland but it was discovered that a landing in any case would be difficult, and that, if opposed, it could scarcely be effected.
 The French now feared of a landing on the Coast of Fouras and, at 7:00 p.m., transferred Royal Dragons from Rochefort to Fouras.
 M. de Rhuis, chief-administrator of the harbour, and the Comte de Goesbriant, the commander of the place, had sent the archives and their personal belongings inland.

 On September 25, General Mordaunt called for a council of war aboard the Neptune (90) to decide about a landing to attack Rochefort.
 The council, held by the British admirals and generals, lasted from morning till late at night.
 Everybody agreed that the landing could be done but that the place could not be stormed.